Tuesday, November 19, 2024

 Art and Medicine

 This is one of two so-called "shell huts" in Lower Grosvenor Gardens, a park near Victoria Station that I walked through on my way to the hospital yesterday morning.
 They are quirky little buildings decorated with shells from France and Britain, and a site called "The Londonphile" has an article about their unusual history.
-I thought they were perhaps Victorian, because the Victorians loved their shells (remember the shell grotto in Margate?) but apparently they were actually built in 1952 when the gardens were re-landscaped after World War II.
+I thought they were perhaps Victorian, because the Victorians loved their shells (remember the shell grotto in Margate?) but they were actually built in 1952 when the gardens were re-landscaped after World War II.

 One of them is used to store garden tools, and I saw a gardener working from it, but apparently the one above is kept locked.